 Once an administrative appeal request has been accepted, the bureau of state hearings shall docket the appeal, assigning it to an administrative appeal hearing examiner.

 (G) If the administrative appeal hearing examiner determines that the original decision and the appeal request do not contain sufficient information upon which to decide the appeal, the official hearing record and/or the recording of the hearing may be reviewed.
 The hearing examiner will not convene a new hearing.

 Administrative appeals shall be assigned to and decided by an impartial administrative appeal hearing examiner who has no personal stake or involvement in the case and was not directly involved in the initial decision being appealed.

-This person shall be an attorney assigned to the bureau of state hearings and delegated authority by the director, ODJFS.
+This person shall be an attorney assigned to the bureau of state hearings and delegated authority by the ODJFS director.

-Decisions of the hearing examiner shall be subject to approval by the chief, office of legal services or designee.
+Decisions of the hearing examiner shall be subject to approval by the ODJFS director or a designee.

 (I) Administrative appeal decisions